NataliaStekolnikova/credit-analysis-dashboard/README.md

 ## Running the Analysis Pipeline

-### Step 1: Download the Latest Data Set
+### Step 1: Download and Process Financial Data

-Use the script below to download the latest financial data set for public companies:
+Use the script below to extract and transform the latest financial dataset from SEC EDGAR:

 ```bash
 python src/ETL.py